tomaszkacprzak/mpi-rockstar/README.md

 The code also assumes a single precision (4-byte float) for particle positions.
 Ensure that `POSITIONS_IN_32BIT` is defined in Gadget4 `Config.sh`.

+Gadget-2/3 HDF5 format is also supported by passing the file format as `AREPO`.
+This format has a different header structure from Gadget-4 but AREPO HDF5 format has the same structure.
+Note that when you use Gadget-2/3 HDF5 format with `FILE_FORMAT = AREPO` , set `AREPO_MASS_CONVERSION`, `AREPO_LENGTH_CONVERSION`, etc. if needed,
+instead of `GADGET_MASS_CONVERSION`, `GADGET_LENGTH_CONVERSION`, etc., which are effective only for binary Gadget formats.
+Be careful that `AREPO_LENGTH_CONVERSION = 1e-3` by default, i.e., the length unit is kpc/h.

 ## Abolished Configuration Options ##

 MPI-Rockstar can no-longer run on single process, therefore, only `PARALLEL_IO=1` is accepted (default value).
 The number of writer and reader processes are automatically set from the number of processes, therefore, `NUM_WRITERS`, `NUM_READERS`, `FORK_READERS_FROM_WRITERS`, and `FORK_PROCESSORS_PER_MACHINE` are abolished.

 ## New Compiling Options ##